 On a cruise vacation, transportation to and from the Galapagos is provided.
 Your comfy stateroom, mouth watering all-you-can-eat buffets, and dazzling nightly entertainment are all included as well.
 The cruise line has designed a fun-filled itenerary while onboard and has offered many off-shore activities.
 Choices seem almost endless; a guided kayak tour to Kicker Rock, snorkeling at Tagus Cove, or basking in the sun on white sandy beaches.
 You could say your vacation plans are managed end-to-end by the cruise line with all activities and timelines seamlessly integrated – just like an ERP software solution.

 While your plans are easily managed by a single entity, you may feel like you’re not getting the most out of the onshore excursions.
 Maybe you’d like the chance to make your Galapagos experience even more unforgettable with a once-in-a-lifetime journey to Peru’s iconic Machu Picchu.
 Shrouded in mystery, this Lost City of the Incas awaits you with its beauty and its secrets with just a half day excursion from the cruise ship.
 A traditional destination-based vacation may be what you’re looking for.

-Like a CRM system, specific tourist sights allow you to get the most out of your vacation.
+Like CRM software, specific tourist sights allow you to get the most out of your vacation.
 If you spend a good portion of your trip in the Galapagos, you may want to seek out the best attractions and tour companies.
 This is similar to the specificity of a CRM system.

 Some people’s ideal vacation would be a mix of both options.
 Here you have the best of both worlds – a specific destination where you can take extensive tours and a cruise line to show you multiple destinations for a single price.